 There are four modules.
 At the end of each module students are required to complete a 10 question multiple choice quiz before proceeding to the next module.
 Once the Module 4 quiz is successfully completed, the student will receive a certificate of completion.

 A: We estimate the course will require 40-50 hours of study.
 This will differ according to the student’s qualification, nutrigenomics knowledge level, and clinical experience.
-The Foundations course will take between two to three weeks full-time, or approximately two months part-time.
-No student will be penalized if he or she requires more time, but we do recommend that the course be completed over a two-month period.
+The Foundations course will take between two to three months part-time.
+Students have six months to complete the course.

 A. At the end of each module, students will have to pass a 10-question quiz with 100%, in order to proceed to the next module.
 Once the Module Four quiz has been successfully completed, students will have completed the course and will receive a certificate to confirm this.